jtdaugherty/brick-suspend-issue/README.md

     cabal run

-If you run this executable in Ubuntu, pressing SPACE once suspends and pressing ESC once quits -- just like the original demo.
+If you compile and run this executable in the Ubuntu Terminal (tested on Ubuntu 20.04), pressing SPACE once suspends and pressing ESC once quits -- just like the original demo.

-If you run this executable in MacOS Terminal, pressing SPACE or ESC once isn't sufficient.
+If you run this executable in the MacOS Terminal (macOS Montery, Apple M1 Pro), pressing SPACE or ESC once isn't sufficient.
 You need to press another key afterward to make the suspend or quit command register.
+Is this bug, or is there something wrong with my Haskell code?